 We are currently updating the Writing With Alternative Pencils CD because the original featured software and hardware solutions are no longer available.
-While we do our work, please see options you can download free-of-charge from our Dynamic Learning Maps Professional Development Website.
-(The available pencils can be found here, under the Writing Resources tab).
+While we do our work, please see options you can download free-of-charge from our website on the, Alternative Pencils page.

 (Created by The Center for Literacy & Disability Studies, UNC-Chapel Hill)